 All parents and visitors must sign in at the College Reception and gain entry through the main reception.

 Health and Safety arrangements are reviewed each term by a committee of staff whose work is reported to the College Governors.
-The College Health and Safety Policy outlines all College policies in relation to health and safety.

 Most complaints are resolved by contacting the member of staff concerned.
 Where this is not the case, parents should contact the Principal.
 Should a complaint not be resolved in this way, parents should contact the Chair of the Governing Body who will investigate the matter.
 The Chair of Governors should be contacted by writing to the Clerk to the Governors at the College.

 The Lionheart Academies Trust Complaints Policy can be found by clicking the link below.

 Sir Jonathan North College collects and uses personal information about staff, students, parents and other individuals who come into contact with the College.
 This information is gathered in order to enable it to provide education and other associated functions.
 In addition, there may be a legal requirement to collect and use information to ensure that the College complies with its statutory obligations.